Synthesis of Phospholipids

 Pathways of phosphatidylserine, phosphatidylethanolamine, and phosphatidylcholine synthesis

 Pathways of phosphatidylserine, phosphatidylethanolamine, and phosphatidylcholine.
 Phosphatidic acid serves as precursor building block for the synthesis of PS, PE, and PC.
 The phosphate is removed from phosphatidic acid through the action of phospholipid phosphatases such as the LPIN1 encoded enzyme (shown).
 Additional enzymes are encoded by the PLPP1 and PLPP3 genes (not shown).
-Phosphatidylcholines and phosphatidylethanolamines begin with phosphate activated choline and ethanolamine generated via the action of choline kinase-α encoded by the CHKA gene.
+Phosphatidylcholines and phosphatidylethanolamines begin with phosphate activated choline and ethanolamine primarily generated in the membranes of the ER via the action of choline kinase-α encoded by the CHKA gene.
+Phosphoethanolamine can also be generated by the cytosolic ethanolamine kinase encoded by the ETNK1 (ethanolamine kinase 1) gene.
 Phosphocholine and phosphoethanolamine are then attached to CDP via the actions of the PCYT1A (or PCYT1B) and PCYT2 encoded genes, respectively.
 Phosphatidylcholines are synthesized from CDP-choline and a 1,2-diacylglycerol via the action of diacylglycerol cholinephosphotransferase which is encoded by the CHPT1 gene.
 Phosphatidylethanolamines are synthesized from CDP-ethanolamine and a 1,2-diacylglycerol via the action of selenoprotein I which is encoded by the SELENOI gene.
 Synthesis of PE and PC from CDP-ethanolamine and CDP-choline, respectively, and a DAG can also be catalyzed by the CEPT1 (choline/ethanolamine phosphotransferase 1) encoded enzyme.
 Phosphatidylserines are generated from PE and PC via base exchange reactions catalyzed by the enzymes encoded by the PTDSS1 and PTDSS2 genes.
 Phosphatidylserine can be used to make PE through a decarboxylation reaction catalyzed by the PISD (phosphatidylserine decarboxylase) encoded enzyme.
-Phosphatidylethanolamine can serve as the precursor for PC via methylation reactions catalyzed by the PEMT encoded enzyme.
+Phosphatidylethanolamine can serve as the precursor for PC via methylation reactions catalyzed by the PEMT (phosphatidylethanolamine N-methyltransferase) encoded enzyme.
 SAM and AdoMet are S-adenosylmethionine.
 SAH and AdoHcy are S-adenosylhomocysteine.

 Phosphatidylcholines, PC